davide-casiraghi/ci-global-calendar/README.md

 # Contribute as web developer
-The project is developed with the PHP framework **Laravel 5.7**
+The project is developed with the PHP framework **Laravel 5.7** Below you can find informations about download the source code on your computer and join the developer team.

 # How to install
 Once you have cloned the branch run: